Last week I gave you part one of how to make healthy eating stick.

 4) Now that your fridge is clean, start buying healthy ingredients

 If you don’t buy cookies, cake, potato chips, etc., you won’t be able to grab for them when you’re hungry.

 Instead, stock up on healthy ingredients.

-5) Set aside one day a week that you abstain
+5) Set aside one day each week that you abstain

-Tell me I can’t have something for the rest of my life and I will slap you.
+Tell me I can’t have something for the rest of my life and I’ll slap you.

 Tell me to skip processed sugar for one day?
 I’ll do it.
 No problem.

 Stopping something forever is scary and daunting and for most of us, it brings on panic attacks and depression.